Skip to content

 Can I drill new holes in my TV for a different VESA pattern?

-No. Drilling into your TV will damage it and void the warranty.
+No. Drilling into your TV will damage internal components and void the warranty.
+The mounting plate inside the TV is steel-reinforced specifically at the factory hole locations - drilling outside those points either misses the steel entirely (no holding power) or hits the panel/electronics (catastrophic).
 Use a VESA adapter plate or choose a compatible mount.

 Are VESA patterns metric or imperial?